Tracking timing and time-zone problems in QueueMetrics

 ntpdate ntp.ien.it

-If one of the clocks is very different from the current time, it is usually a time zone problem on your box.
+If one of the clocks is very different from the current time (a few hours off, but the minutes/seconds appear to be right), it is usually a time zone problem on your server.
 This can usually be solved/detected running the following commands:

 [root@asterisk1 ~]# hwclock --show